 Go to your website pages

-From your HubSpot Dashboard, navigate to Content > Website Pages.
+From your HubSpot dashboard in your Marketing Basic, Professional, or Enterprise account, navigate to Content > Website Pages.

-Next, you'll want to select a template to use as the structure for your page.
-You can search through the existing templates in your account, purchase a premium template through the HubSpot marketplace, or create a new template layout by converting a mockup into a template layout.
-To learn how to convert a mockup into a template layout, click here.
+Next, select a template to use as the structure for your page.
+You can search through the existing templates in your account, purchase a premium template through the HubSpot marketplace, or create a new template layout.

-Once you've decided on the template you'd like to use, click on that template, give your new website page a name, then click create.
+Click the thumbnail image of the template you'd like to use for your page.
+In the dialog box that appears, give your new page a name, then click Create page.

 Add your content to the website page